32 Cool Japanese Words We All Use in English

-Here, we’ll introduce you to 32 words we use in English that you may not know come from Japanese.
-The original Japanese word, usually written in kanji, is included for each loanword (plus hiragana in parentheses, for easy reading).
+Here, we’ll introduce you to 32 words we use in English that come from Japanese.
+The original Japanese word, usually written in kanji, is included for each loanword (plus hiragana in parentheses).

-You already know the meanings and how to say them—add the full Japanese knowledge, and you’ll be 32 words closer to mastering this difficult but fascinating language!
+You already know these words—add the Japanese meanings and pronunciations, and you’ll be 32 words closer to mastering this difficult but fascinating language!

 Japanese: 台風 (たいふう)